reergymerej/react-testing-talk/TALK.md

   Fuzz testing is an example.
 So is verifying that a bunch of items all behave by a similar set of rules.

-Mock logic out of components
-  ref: PasswordHelper.jestjs

-  This isn't really a cheat; it's just good advice.

-  This isn't a cheat.
-This is just good practice.
-One of the ways where the right thing is actually the easy thing, too.

 ---